ericasaywhat/SmoothCriminals/reports/final_report.md

 ## II.
 Replication

+#### In our replication, all citizens' start with a wealth of 5 which increase by 5 per time step where each time step represents an hour.
+INSERT NUMBERS AND CITATIONS HERE FOR SEATTLE.
+Citizens start out at home and, for every time step, makes a uniform random selection of the four cardinal directions and move 5 nodes in that direction.
+In each time step 20% of the citizens have the potential to become criminals and follow the offender's decision tree to decide whether or not to commit the crime.
+If their wealth is below 0, however, they will immediately choose to commit the crime.
+Note that people cannot rob or be robbed if they are at home.

 ![groff's results - distribution](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/groff_area_distribution.png)

 *Figure 2.1.
 The distributions of robberies across Groff's model for varying randomization conditions.*